Microsoft/IntuneDocs.hu-hu/intune/configuration/android-oem-configuration-overview.md

 ---
-title: A OEMConfig használata androidos vállalati eszközökön Microsoft Intune-Azure-ban | Microsoft Docs
+title: Use OEMConfig on Android Enterprise devices in Microsoft Intune - Azure | Microsoft Docs
-description: Az OEMConfig használatával az Android Enterprise rendszert futtató eszközöket a Microsoft Intune segítségével kezelheti és használhatja.
-Tekintse meg az összes lépést, beleértve az áttekintést, az előfeltételek, a konfigurációs profil létrehozása az Intune-ban című témakört, és tekintse meg a támogatott OEMConfig-alkalmazások listáját.
+description: Use Microsoft Intune to manage and use devices running Android Enterprise with OEMConfig.
+See all the steps, including an overview, see the prerequisites, create the configuration profile in Intune, and see a list of supported OEMConfig apps.
 keywords: ''
 author: MandiOhlinger
 ms.author: mandia